This is a guide covering Adobe Lightroom presets.

 Maybe you do not have that perfect preset that you desire, do not worry my friend, Lightroom has got you covered.
 Lightroom users are free to change, customize, and even save their own presets.

-This allows you, the user, to put all of your creativity and time in to make the perfect preset.
+This allows you, the user, to put all of your creativity and time into making the perfect preset.
 A bundle of presets that are created can also be sold on the internet

 6. It Becomes the Foundation of Your Edits